-The National Herbarium of Victoria, Royal Botanic Gardens (RBG) Melbourne, invites applications for vacation studentships honouring the late Dr James Hamlyn Willis, distinguished former senior member of staff at the National Herbarium of Victoria.
-The studentships allow students in the third or fourth year of a Science degree to participate, under supervision, in one of the research programs at RBG Melbourne.
+The National Herbarium of Victoria, Royal Botanic Gardens Melbourne, invites applications for vacation studentships honouring the late Dr James Hamlyn Willis, distinguished former senior member of staff at the National Herbarium of Victoria.
+You will be in the third or fourth year of a Science degree, with interests in plant and/or fungal systematics.
+The studentship will allow you to participate, under supervision, in one of the research programs at the Royal Botanic Gardens.

-Applications should include a curriculum vitae (including university transcript), two referees, and a brief cover letter explaining how the applicant would benefit from the Jim Willis Studentship; how they can contribute to research at the Royal Botanic Gardens; and reasons for preferring a particular project(s).
-Hard copies of applications should be forwarded to Dr Daniel Murphy, Acting Plant Sciences Manager, National Herbarium of Victoria, Royal Botanic Gardens Melbourne, Private Bag 2000 South Yarra, Victoria 3141, by 11 October 2013.
+Applications should include a curriculum vitae (including university transcript), two referees, and a brief covering letter explaining how the applicant would benefit from the Jim Willis Studentship, how they can contribute to research at the Royal Botanic Gardens, and their reasons for preference of a particular project.
+Hard copies of applications should be forwarded to Dr Frank Udovicic, Plant Sciences Manager, National Herbarium of Victoria, Royal Botanic Gardens Melbourne, Private Bag 2000 South Yarra, Victoria 3141, by 14 October 2014.